jeffzaza/ICP_Local_Install/README.md

 $ cd {ICP_Local_Install}/vagrant/proxy-node && vagrant up<br/>
 $ cd {ICP_Local_Install}/vagrant/worker-node && vagrant up<br/>

-Now infrastructure is ready, and the only left to do before install ICP is to ensure the connectivity among these nodes.<br/>
+Now infrastructure is ready, and the only thing left to do before install ICP is to ensure the connectivity among these nodes.<br/>

 ### Ensure Connectivity Among Nodes
 Reteive IP addresses of all four nodes by running the following commands one at a time and take note of the IP for eth1.<br/>